iZucken/rig-stats/README.md

 For allocation compute source files, layer split data represents rate percentage per layer and must add up to 100% with at least 1e-5 accuracy.

+Considered inconsequential or up to the user (a lot but the again this is just a test):
+- time slice sequencing
+- whether time slice refers to a day
+- well layers stability between days
+- duplicate time slices or wells will be merged
+- whether layer data is consistent between time slices

 ##### "Extraction rates\splits series" into "Split allocation series"

 For allocation computation layer rates are computed using `layer_rate = well_rate * layer_split / 100`.